wmfs/cardscript/README.md

 FormScript uses __expressions__ to help bring things to life.
 Expressions are used to:

-* Conditionally showing/hiding widgets depending on values as they are entered
+* Conditionally show/hide widgets depending on values as they are entered
-* Validating form content based on more complex rules
+* Validate form content based on more complex rules
-* Affecting the  contents of enumerations, based on
+* Affect the contents of enumerations
-* Defaulting dynamic values
+* Default dynamic values

 ```json
 {